aycarl/unmsr/README.md

 ---
 UNM-SR was built using [Expo](https://docs.expo.io/), is an open-source platform for making universal native apps for Android, iOS, and the web with JavaScript and React.

+## Development & Maintenance
+For more more information on development and maintenance of the app, visit the [wiki](https://github.com/aycarl/unmsr/wiki).

 ## Planning & Design
 * Initial concepts and prototype: [Adobe XD Prototype](https://xd.adobe.com/view/52291350-7d85-4961-86e0-dd6a36e02399-077a/)
 * User Flow planning, application state design, NoSQL database objects: [Whimsical Board](https://whimsical.com/aycarl-62GQVYzpH9AFv9Z7QNUr6T@VsSo8s35UiUnYLpBRNbYeV)